ppwwyyxx/SoPaper/README.md

 Note: on debian/ubuntu, make sure you do *not* have 'python2-bson' package installed.

-Run the following command to install all the python packages needed, setup virtualenv, and run the server.

-	cd manage
-	./quickinstall
-	./standalone_server.py

 ## TODO
-* Fetcher dedup: when arxiv abs/pdf apperas both in search results, page would be downloaded twice
+* Fetcher dedup: when arxiv abs/pdf apperas both in search results, page would be downloaded twice (maybe add a cache for requests)
 * Fetcher for other sites